hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > He hopes with justice to maintain his cause.
 >
-> Though on him hurl'd Ernulphus's dread curse,
+> Though on him hurled Ernulphus's dread curse,
 >
 > If he's traduced or slandered, which is worse.
 >